7 Recruiting Tips to Scrap When Applying at Runtastic

 Speaking of authenticity – please just forget all the advice on gestures and facial expressions during an interview.
 Focusing on superficial details like these usually only makes you look tense and is a waste of energy in an already exciting interview situation.
 You’re better off investing your energy in paying attention to what the interviewers are asking.
 Stay true to yourself – we’re curious to get to know you.

 #4 Copycat questions

 You will also get the chance to ask questions during a job interview – seize it!
 Don’t waste that opportunity to get to know your potential employer by asking questions you found somewhere on the internet because you think they’ll thrill your interviewers.
 What will actually make a good impression is informing yourself upfront about the company and asking what you are genuinely interested in.

 #5 Dress code

 There is tons of advice on how to dress for job interviews – forget about all that when you are invited for an interview at Runtastic.
-We are interested in you as a person, in your skills and traits – not in your fashion style (as long as you don’t wear adidas’ competitors in the office).
+We are interested in you as a person, in your skills and traits – not in your fashion style.
+Wear whatever you feel most comfortable in (well, as long as you don’t wear adidas’ competitor brands in the office).

 Lots of applicants call potential employers before applying to get a foot in the door.
 At least at Runtastic, you won’t have ANY advantage over other applicants if you call and ask, for example, whether that position is still available (rule of thumb: if it’s on our career page, it’s open).
 However, if you happen to know someone who works at the company, make use of that: ask that person about whatever you are interested in, and it will make it easier for you to prepare your application documents (and interviews).